 Because the ground-based version of the UHSAS was not designed for operation on aircraft where pressure changes, flow system modifications are essential for airborne use.
-In the standard UHSAS configuration the aerosol sample flow is controlled and measured by a mass flow controller mounted on the exhaust side of the pump (Fig.1).
+In the standard UHSAS configuration the aerosol sample flow is controlled and measured by a mass flow controller mounted on the exhaust side of the pump (Fig. 1).
 If mass flow were maintained in flight, the volumetric flow rate would change inversely with air density, leading to changes in particle velocity through the laser beam and thus pulse width.
 A further issue is associated with transient sample flow response to pressure changes during aircraft altitude changes.
 Because the inlet nozzle restricts the sample flow entering the optical block, there is a time lag between any external pressure change and the pressure within the UHSAS optics block.
-This pressure disequilibrium changes the inlet flow to the optics block in a way that is dependent on the rate of pressure change and the fluid dynamics of the nozzle flow, which may vary with altitude because it depends upon Reynolds number (R_e).
+This pressure disequilibrium changes the inlet flow to the optics block in a way that is dependent on the rate of pressure change and the fluid dynamics of the nozzle flow, which may vary with altitude because it depends upon Reynolds number (Re).
 Because the particle number concentration is calculated from the measured count rate and sample flow rate, it is essential to account for these transient effects and directly measure the flow rate at the inlet.
 Finally, using a needle valve to control the split between the aerosol and sheath flows results in the sheath-aerosol flow ratio varying with changing pressure because pressure drop through the valve is also Reynolds-number-dependent and will vary with pressure, even at a constant volumetric flow rate.

-Because of the above issues, the flow system of both UHSAS instruments was modified (Fig.1; Table S1).
+Because of the above issues, the flow system of both UH-SAS instruments was modified (Fig. 1; Table S1 in the Supplement).
 The modifications include installation of a laminar flow element with a differential pressure transducer to directly and precisely measure the time-varying sample volumetric flow rate at the optics block inlet, and replacement of the sheath flow valve with a volumetric flow controller (VFC) to directly monitor and control sheath flow.
 The Alicat mass flow controller on the exhaust side of the instrument, which is connected to an exhaust line near inlet pressure to control the exhaust flow, was switched to operate in volume flow control mode.
-The inlet laminar flow meter and differential pressure transducer were calibrated together over a flow range of 0-0.1 Lmin-1 using a volumetric flow calibration standard (DryCal DC-Lite, Bios, Inc., Butler, NJ, USA).
-The modified UHSAS is operated at ~0.06 Lmin-1 total inlet flow and 0.7 Lmin-1 sheath flow.
+The inlet laminar flow meter and differential pressure transducer were calibrated together over a flow range of 0-0.1 L min-1 using a volumetric flow calibration standard (DryCal DC-Lite, Bios, Inc., Butler, NJ, USA).
+The modified UHSAS is operated at $\sim 0.06 \, \mathrm{L \, min^{-1}}$ total inlet flow and 0.7 L min-1 sheath flow.
 The original UHSAS LabView software was modified to accommodate these changes.

-3. Laboratory performance
+3 Laboratory performance

-25 3.1 Aerosol generation method
+3.1 Aerosol generation method

-The sizing performance of the UHSAS and the effects of particle composition and concentration were investigated in the laboratory (Fig.2).
-Particles were generated in two ways: 1) by using an atomizer to produce ammonium sulfate ($(NH_4)2SO_4$), polystyrene latex (PSL) spheres, or di-2ethylhexyl (dioctyl) sebacate (DOS) particles (Table 1); or 2) from new particle formation and condensational growth from limonene ozonolysis products in a flow tube reactor.
+The sizing performance of the UHSAS and the effects of particle composition and concentration were investigated in the laboratory (Fig. 2).
+Particles with diameters between 0.05 and 1 μm were generated in two ways: (1) by using an atomizer to produce ammonium sulfate ((NH4)2SO4), polystyrene latex (PSL) spheres, or di-2-ethylhexyl (dioctyl) sebacate (DOS) particles (Table 1) or (2) from new particle formation and condensational growth from limonene ozonolysis products in a flow tube reactor.